UCLA vs. Arizona NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Arizona's games have yet to go over 61 points this season.
+- Arizona and its opponents have not yet combined to score more than 60.5 points in a game this season.

-- The combined points per game average of the two teams, 52.4, is 8.6 points fewer than Saturday's over/under.
+- Saturday's total is 8.1 points higher than the combined 52.4 PPG average of the two teams.

-- The 59.6 combined points per game that these two squads have allowed this season are 1.4 fewer than the 61 total in this contest.
+- This contest's total is 0.9 points more than the 59.6 these two squads combine to allow per game this season.

-- The Bruins and their opponents have scored an average of 63.5 points per game in 2021, 2.5 more than Saturday's total.
+- Bruins games this season feature an average total of 63.5 points, a number three points higher than Saturday's over/under.

 UCLA Stats and Trends